rbojan2000/weather-air-analytics/streams-insights/README.md

 ### Infrastructure Setup
-Initialize the Kafka cluster and start one producer for cities data and one producer for air quality data using the following command:
+Initialize the Kafka cluster,start producer for cities data, start producer for air quality data and air quality analyzer consumer using the following command:

 ```bash
 docker compose up